-Small business owners can leverage the free usage and business sign up from Google My Business (GMB).
-A digital marketing agency or an internet marketer knows the importance of local business exposure in one of the most used search engine.
-Hence, the first step in implementing local SEO is to submit, claim and verify a listing in Google.
+Local businesses can leverage the usage of a vital business directory, Google My Business (GMB) for free.
+A digital marketing agency or internet marketer knows the importance of local business exposure in one of the most used search engines.
+Hence, one of the first steps in implementing local SEO is claiming, optimizing and verifying the Google My Business page.

 A verified store listing in GMB increases a business’ chances of showing up in the search engine results page.
-It also increases one’s chances of being seen in Google’s local pack, Google Maps and in organic searches.
+Having this listing optimized also increases one’s chances of being seen in Google’s Local Pack, Google Maps and in organic searches.

 Submitting a listing in Google My Business is free.
-A business can sign up for an account, fill in important details such as your business name, address, store hours, contact number and website.
+A business can sign up for an account and fill in important details such as your business name, address, store hours, contact number, and website.
 Visit https://www.google.com/business to get started.

-Most business owners claim their listing in GMB and don’t fully utilize its full potential.
-Throughout the years, Google My Business has added features that help local business get more exposure in their local area.
+Most business owners who claim their listing in GMB may be unaware of how to fully utilize its potential.
+Throughout the years, Google My Business has added features that help local businesses get more exposure in their local area.
 Let’s discuss in detail these features:

 The best approach in optimizing a GMB listing is to fill out all information asked including the date where the store is first opened, hours, and payments accepted.

-#2.
-Another feature which a GMB listing account holder can have minimal control is the ability of previous customers and clients to make or “suggest an edit”.
+Another feature, which a GMB listing account holder can have minimal control over, is the ability of previous customers and clients to make or “suggest an edit.”

-When someone clicks the suggest an edit button, they can update a business’ details.
-Changes can be updated and made without notifying the listing owner.
-The best practice to keep all your details intact is to log in to the dashboard on a daily basis.
+When someone clicks the “suggest an edit” button, they can update a business’ details.
+These changes can even be made by competitors and sometimes the changes can go live without the listing owner receiving a notification.
+The best practice to keep all your details intact is to log in to the dashboard on a frequent basis.

-Once suggested edits were made, you can see it in the “Google Updates” notifications tab.
+Once suggested edits have been made, you can see them in the “Google Updates” notifications tab.
 Most suggested edits fall in the business category.
 These notifications allow you to review and approve updates suggested.

-#4.
-To get the most of Local SEO, Google My Business added a feature called “Posts”.
-Google Posts are similar to social media posts but is published alongside your GMB listing.
-If used properly, a business can promote events, discounts, and any other promotional offers.
+To get the most of Local SEO, businesses should take advantage of a Google My Business added feature called “Posts.”
+Google Posts are similar to social media posts but are published alongside your GMB listing.
+If used properly, a business can promote events, discounts, and any other special offers.

-Google Posts has a call-to-action (CTA) button that allows link inclusion back to your products’ page or website.
-Google posts can be used as:
+Google Posts offer a call-to-action (CTA) button that allows link inclusion back to your products’ page or website.
+Google posts can be used to:

-The type of content posted in posts are limitless but should be contained up to 300 words.
-These posts only last for an entire week.
+The type of content in these posts are limitless but should be contained in up to 300 words.
+These posts only last for a week.
 We suggest that you should update or publish new posts on a weekly basis.

-#5.
-One of the coolest added features from Google My Business is the messaging or chat.
-This allows user-business interaction through their built-in messaging platform.
-To activate chat or messaging feature, enter your mobile phone number, follow the verification steps and the chat platform is activated.
-You’ll receive messages to your mobile phone via the “Allo app” from prospects and potential clients who left a message to your GMB listing.
+One of the coolest added features from Google My Business is the messaging or chat option.
+This allows user-business interaction through a built-in messaging platform.
+To activate chat or messaging feature, enter your mobile phone number, and follow the verification steps and the chat platform is activated.
+You’ll receive messages to your mobile phone via the “Allo app” from prospects and potential clients who left a message via your GMB listing.

-#6.
 Online reviews strengthen a business’ online reputation.
-It’s also a factor to gain trust from prospects and leads.
-Online reviews appear alongside to your listing and in Google Maps.
+Reviews are also a factor to gain trust from prospects and leads.
+Online reviews appear alongside your listing and in Google Maps.
 As a GMB listing owner, it’s best to respond to both positive and negative reviews given by a previous customer.

-#7.
-Another strong feature to aid in optimizing your Google My Business listing is by adding photos and videos.
-Take a photo of your business or store’s exterior to give visitors an idea of how your store looks like.
-You can also generate interest by uploading photos on how your business looks from the inside.
-It’s also possible to upload your staff’s photos under the “teams” tab for a more personalized approach.
+Another strong feature to aid in optimizing your Google My Business listing is the ability to add photos and videos.
+Take a photo of your business or store’s exterior to give visitors an idea of how your store looks.
+You can also generate interest by uploading photos showing how your business looks from the inside.
+You can also upload your staff’s photos under the “teams” tab for a more personalized approach.

-As a local business owner, you should get more out of your GMB listing to boost local SEO implementation.
+As a local business owner, you should make the most of your GMB listing to boost local SEO implementation.
 Engage and interact with your previous customers and possible prospects using the platform.
 This can give you an edge over your local competitors as you increase your chances of ranking higher in the local three-pack.